CarlosPosse/replacements/README.md

 ### State

-* The number of days/weeks/months remaining to the next occurance, or days elapsed since the action was due.
+* The number of days remaining to the next occurance, or days elapsed since the action was due.

 ### Attributes

 * date: the date of the next occurence
 * stock: the existing stock, i.e., the number of replacements parts available
-* weeks_remaining: The number of weeks until the replacement action
 * unit_of_measurement: 'Days' By default, this is displayed after the state. _this is NOT translate-able.
 See below for work-around_

 ### Notes about unit of measurement